 - 1. Lock the rail lock lever 5. - 2.
-On the underside of the saw, loosen the jam nut 37. - Tighten the hex rod 38 until the spring on the locking system is compressed creating the desired tension on the rail lock lever.
-Retighten the jam nut against the hex rod.

-4. Flip the saw over and check that the fence does not move when the lock lever is engaged.
+On the underside of the saw, loosen the jam nut 33. - Tighten the hex rod 34 until the spring on the locking system is compressed creating the desired tension on the rail lock lever.
+Retighten the jam nut against the hex rod. - 4.
+Flip the saw over and check that the fence does not move when the lock lever is engaged.
 If the fence is still loose, tighten the spring further.

-Bevel Stop And Pointer Adjustment (Fig. L)
+Bevel Stop and Pointer Adjustment (Fig. L)

 - 1. Raise the blade fully by rotating the blade height adjustment wheel 6 clockwise until it stops. - 2.
 Unlock the bevel lock lever 7 by pushing it up and to the right.
-Loosen the bevel stop screw 39. - 3.
-Place a square flat against the table top and against the blade between teeth.
-Ensure the bevel lock lever is in its unlocked, or up, position. - 4.
-Using the bevel lock lever, adjust the bevel angle until it is flat against the square. - 5.
-Tighten the bevel lock lever by pushing it down. - Turn the bevel stop screw 39 to rotate the cam until it firmly contacts the bearing block.
-Tighten the bevel stop screw. - Check the bevel angle scale.
-If the pointer does not read 0°, loosen pointer screw 40 and move the pointer so it reads correctly.
+Loosen the bevel stop screw 36. - Place a square flat against the table top and against the blade between teeth.
+Ensure the bevel lock lever is in its unlocked, or up position. - 4.
+Using the bevel lock lever, adjust the bevel angle until the blade is flat against the square. - 5.
+Tighten the bevel lock lever by pushing it down. - 6.
+Turn the bevel stop cam 35 until it firmly contacts the bearing block.
+Tighten the bevel stop screw 36. - 7.
+Check the bevel angle scale.
+If the pointer does not read 0°, loosen pointer screw 37 and move the pointer so it reads correctly.
 Retighten the pointer screw. - 8.
 Repeat at 45°, but do not adjust pointer.